 Instead of buying a pint, consider taking that spare change, that small bill, whatever you would consider to be the value of a “thank you beverage” and put that money into our pickle buckets, which you’ll see hanging off each nest along with one on the main stage.

 We will turn that money into tuition breaks for those campers, because even though grants are essential to run Camp Meadowood Springs, the costs campers face are often the initial obstacle for them to overcome.
-Since the first BYCAP ask back in 2011, the Timbers Army has raised enough to pay outright for over a dozen campers—and we cannot be stopped from doing more.
+Since the first BYCAP ask back in 2011, the Timbers Army has raised enough to pay outright for 15 campers—and we cannot be stopped from doing more.

-If you cannot be at the match on Sunday the 15th, you can donate via this link (select "TA BYCAP").
-Every bit helps—no matter if it’s on the pitch, in the stands, or in our community.
-Thank you.
+If you cannot be at the match on Saturday, September the 29th, you can donate here (select "TA BYCAP").
+Every bit helps—no matter if it’s on the pitch, in the North End, or in our community.

 —The Timbers Army Capos, Drums and Trumpets Corps